EVENT OVERVIEW

 Gate Hours for Admission (Check-in) 🕒

 Please note: This information is for admission purposes (only).
 If you are bringing a vehicle, you will require a separate parking pass.
 Participants who have checked-in can leave & re-enter the event at anytime, even after the gate has been closed with proof of bracelet (untampered with & fastened to wrist) and payment of the $10.00 re-entry fee.
+Participants who have not checked in, but arrive after the gate has been closed, must return during operating hours to gain admission.

 Wednesday, August 05, 2026: